judgelord/PP475/docs/best-practices.md

 Brian Arao and Kristi Clemens suggest:

 > “We argue that authentic learning about social justice often requires the very qualities of risk, difficulty, and controversy that are defined as incompatible with safety.
-These kinds of challenges are particularly unavoidable in participant groups composed of target and agent group members.
+These challenges are particularly unavoidable in participant groups composed of target and agent group members.
 In such settings, target and agent group members take risks by participating fully and truthfully, though these risks differ substantially by group membership and which identities hold the most salience for a given participant at a given time.”

 We aim towards civility but also understand that civility has its limitations and can sometimes prevent honesty and true expressions of emotion and responsibility.
 Civility is also easier to achieve from a position of privilege.
 Nevertheless, I see that as a potentially productive tension, one which may help us all learn more as the semester progresses.

-I will summarize the commitments we  make to one another over the course of the semester based on our class discussion:
+## Here is my summary of the commitments we have made to one another based on our class discussion:

 The professor commits to support student learning, including by: